The opening hours at a number of buildings of the Faculty of Science will change due to the lockdown measures:

 Adjusted opening times: 8:00 – 18:00

-All buildings in the University Quarter are now open again, but access remains very limited.
+All buildings in the University Quarter are open, but access is very limited.
 Staff members who would like to work at one of the locations need to request this via their supervisor.
 Students who need access to one of the buildings can go to their tutor to request this.

 Study places in the University Library (UB) are only available upon reservation via the Library website.
 You can find all the latest information on uba.uva.nl.

-From Tuesday 2 June students will also be able to make use of a limited number of the study spaces at the University Library on Singel, taking the necessary 1.5 m distance into account and solely on the basis of reservations.
-From 1 June it will be possible to reserve a study place via the Library website.
-You can find more information on the phased reopening of the University Library on uba.uva.nl.
+The University Library is open and you can make use of a limited number of the study spaces at the University Library on Singel, taking the necessary 1.5 m distance into account and solely on the basis of reservations.
+You can find more information about booking your study space and the opening hours of the University Library on uba.uva.nl.
 Only come to the UvA if you do not have any cold or flu symptoms.

 The mail will still be delivered in the MyPup lockers.
 If you do not want to receive your mail through these lockers, you can sent an e-mail to firstname.lastname@example.org with your PO box number.
 Your mail will be stored for you.